grantfalvo/grantfalvo.github.io/index.md

 # Eddy Covariance Fluxes – US-EML

-Welcome to the US-EML test site dashboard.
-Below are visualizations of measured and gap-filled half-hourly eddy covariance fluxes at the **US-EML** site for 2025.
+Welcome to the **US-EML** dashboard.
+Below are figures of measured and gap-filled half-hourly eddy covariance fluxes for 2025 and previous years.

 ---